 These discussions consider possible problems that may arise during placement.
 These may be practical issues such as supervisor absences, relationship issues between the supervisor, other staff and the student, and issues of recognized deficiencies in the student's placement performance.
 Means by which these issues can be addressed early are considered.

-Appendix 5: Supervision Contract The University of Queensland Master of Counselling
+Appendix 5: Supervision Contract

 To be completed at the beginning of your first semester and submitted to the COUN7020 Course Coordinator by the due date specified in the ECP